bgian/Sketch-iOS-Library/README.md

 ![cover 2](https://cloud.githubusercontent.com/assets/3231370/20640456/48c94ee8-b3ac-11e6-8695-278eb72c2f12.png)

 I’ve decided to take styles from Xcode and do my best to replicate them for Sketch.

-Along the way, I documented the process of how I ended up with my result so you can look into things even further if you’re interested.
-I'll be adding more resources as I need them!
+Along the way, I documented the process of how I ended up with the result so you can look into things even further.

 # UIBlurEffectStyle
 The API doesn't provide any specs for blurs, so it's a challange to replicate.
 For performance concerns, I understand why Apple isn't open about these specs.
 However, as designers I think we shuold be aware of these constraints and design with them.